Thursday Next: Background

 In the world of Thursday Next, literature is a much more popular medium than in our world, and Thursday is a member of SO-27, the Literary Detectives or LiteraTecs.
-Her work is centred on Swindon, where she, her husband, infant, and mother live.
-The importance that literature has in this alternate England is reflected in the fact that so many people want to change their name to that of famous authors that some must be numbered, by law- e.g. John Milton 432.
-'WillSpeak' machines are often to be found in public places, such as railway stations - these contain a mannequin of a Shakespearian character and will quote that character's most famous speeches upon payment.
+Her work is centered on Swindon, where she, her husband, infant, and mother live.
+The importance that literature has in this alternate England is reflected in the fact that so many people want to change their name to that of famous authors that some must be numbered, by law – e.g. John Milton 432.
+"WillSpeak" machines are often to be found in public places, such as railway stations – these contain a mannequin of a Shakespearian character and will quote that character's most famous speeches upon payment.

-In addition, the line between literature and reality becomes increasingly thin, allowing characters in the books and those in 'real life' to jump in and out of novels.
+In addition, the line between literature and reality becomes increasingly thin, allowing characters in the books and those in "real life" to jump in and out of novels.
 This leads Thursday to change the ending of Jane Eyre, the joke being that the plot we know in our reality is the far superior change caused by Thursday.
-This also happens to other classic novels: Uriah Heep becomes the obsequious, and generally insincere character we know, due to an accident inside the book world, and Thursday's uncle Mycroft becomes Sherlock Holmes's brother.
+This also happens to other classic novels: Uriah Heep becomes the obsequious, and generally insincere character we know, due to an accident inside the book world, and Thursday's uncle Mycroft becomes Sherlock Holmes' brother.

 Thursday also finds that the characters in novels are self-aware, knowing they are in a book.
-They make comments stating they are not needed until page 'such and such,' rather like actors in a play, and thus have time to help Thursday.
+They make comments stating they are not needed until page "such and such", rather like actors in a play, and thus have time to help Thursday.

-The world of fiction has its own police force - Jurisfiction - to ensure that plots in books continue to run smoothly with each reading.
+The world of fiction has its own police force – Jurisfiction – to ensure that plots in books continue to run smoothly with each reading.
 Thursday ends up hiding in a book, and working for Jurisfiction.
-The book Caversham Heights is a detective novel featuring Detective Inspector Jack Spratt and his sergeant, Mary Mary, (listed as Mary Jones in WOLP) who swaps with Thursday.
-Spratt and Mary get their own Fforde series, The Nursery Crime Division books, and appear in The Big Over Easy and The Fourth Bear featuring crimes against characters in classic children's literature.
+The book Caversham Heights is a detective novel featuring Detective Inspector Jack Spratt and his sergeant, Mary Mary (listed as Mary Jones in WoLP), who swaps with Thursday.
+Spratt and Mary get their own Fforde series, the Nursery Crime Division books, and appear in The Big Over Easy and The Fourth Bear featuring crimes against characters in classic children's literature.